How to Link Contacts and Companies to Associate Related Records

 When you click Search, Insycle will list records in the Record Viewer at the bottom of the page.
 If you make changes to the filter, you need to click the Search button again to refresh the viewer.

-1. Action tells Insycle what to do to the records surfaced in Step 1.
+1. Action tells Insycle what to do to the records that surfaced in Step 1.
 All CRMs allow you to Add or Remove associations.
 Additionally for Hubspot, you can use the Replace action to remove existing associations and create new ones.

 4. Click the Companies Filter button to narrow the target records down to those that would be a good fit for this relationship.

-In the Company Filter popup you could, for example, add the "Company name," field and set the Condition, "exists."
+In the Company Filter popup you could, for example, add the "Company Name" field and set the Condition "exists."
 This tells Insycle to only consider companies for association if the Company Name field has a value in the database.

-In the example, the Ignore rule tells Insycle to ignore a list of Common Terms that may appear in the Company Name field such as "LLC," "Inc." or "Co."
+9. In the Ignored field, you can specify parts of a field value to ignore, such as specific text, whitespace, or characters.
+In the dropdown, check the box for the values you'd like to ignore.
+In the example, the Ignore rule tells Insycle to ignore a list of Common Terms that may appear in the Company Name field, such as "LLC," "Inc." or "Co."
 This is often a necessary field for matching companies.
-To view or alter the list of Common Terms, click the Terms button at the bottom of this section (see below).
+To view or alter the list of Common Terms, click the Terms button at the bottom of the step.

-9. The Match Parts field tells Insycle whether to match the entire field or just part of it—such as the first or last few words, or first and last characters.
+10. The Match Parts field tells Insycle whether to match the entire field or just part of it—such as the first or last few words, or first and last characters.

-10. If no matching Company is found, an association will not be created.
-In these cases, you can choose to automatically create a new Company record based on what is in the Contact record.
-Check the Create new Companies when no matching is found box to enable.
+11. If no matching company is found, an association will not be created.
+In these cases, you can choose to automatically create a new company record based on what is in the contact record.
+Check the Create new companies when no matching is found box to enable.
+There are a couple of things to note when using this setting:

-- This feature only works when associating Contacts to Companies, not Companies to Contacts.
+• This feature only works when associating contacts to companies, not companies to contacts.

-- When using the "Exact Match" Comparison Rule, the "Create new..." setting could potentially create duplicates, so you should be thoughtful with the Matching Field and Comparison Rule that you use.
+• When using the "Exact Match" Comparison Rule, the "Create new..." setting could potentially create duplicates, so you should be thoughtful with the Matching Field and Comparison Rule that you use.

-11. The Ignored "Common Terms" can be edited using the Terms button.
+12. The Ignored "Common Terms" can be edited using the Terms button.

 After setting the association rules in Step 2, you can create rules to copy values between the records.
 If one record type consistently has values that would be helpful in the associated record, you can execute that copy in bulk.

-Under Step 3, select the field from the source record type (in this example, Contact), and the relevant field on the target records (Companies).
+Under Step 3, select the field from the source record type (in this example, contact), and the relevant field on the target records (Companies).
 You can choose to copy values from the source record to the target, or target record to the source.

 The Copy Rule gives you three options:

-- Always copy
+• Always copy

 The preview CSV will include these fields, and specify if the value was copied for each record.